Androxium/hfl-notion-helper/README.md

 This project was to make completing _Homework For Life_ as part of the Storyworthy journey by Matthew Dicks.
 These scripts allows you to add your daily entry to a Notion workspace.

+## Setup
+- Follow the offical Notion developer docs [here](https://developers.notion.com/docs/getting-started) to get the integration set up.
+- Clone this repo
+- Create a `.env` file within the project directory with your Notion workspace.
+- Make the `hfl` bash script executable by running `chmod +x hfl`
+- To allow for the `hfl` script to be executed anywhere, run `export PATH=$PATH:<path-to-this-repo>`

 ## Usage
-- Create a `.env` file within the project directory with your Notion workspace.
-- Follow the offical Notion developer docs [here](https://developers.notion.com/docs/getting-started) to get the integration set up.
+Simply run `hfl 'your log entry'`.
+NOTE the importance of `'`.
+Using `"` will cause bash to interpret special characters within your input.